top of page

 Unmasking the Inner You: The Practice of Unfiltered Thought

-And it was in such occurances that I discovered my true name.
+And it was in such occurrences that I discovered my true name.
 This compelled me to further isolate myself from this world, and focus on my philosophical work.
-In other words, knowing the truth about ourselves, and in general, can allow us to better operate in accordance to it, to reality.
-It is also one of the main points of philosophy, which makes it, in fact, very practical a tool.
+In other words, knowing the truth about ourselves, and in general, can allow us to better operate in accordance with reality.
+It is also one of the main points of philosophy, which makes it, in fact, a very practical tool.

 So into the shadows, of your darker self, unafraid of what you may find.
 Confess your darkest secrets to a void of space, safe from the dangerous eyes of this unforgiving world. within the industrious production of thought-conversion, negativity, as well as the repressed truths, can find their relief.
-This leads self-discovery, and this in turn leads to the freedom from the tyranny of repression.
+This leads Writing As a Tool For Self Discovery, and this in turn leads to freedom from the tyranny of repression.

 But be warned, for the quest for self-professorship demands courage, or the ability to act despite cowardice.
 You may confront aspects of yourself you dislike, even loathe.
 Be prepared for tears, for fury, for the torment of confronting your own darkness.
 And by "darkness" I refer to anything about yourself that you refuse to acknowledge as part of who you are.